RagingTiger/RagingTiger.github.io/_posts/2018-04-29-ubq-erx-router-setup.md

 ![EdgeOS Dashboard]({{site.baseurl}}/assets/img/ers/dashboard1.png)

 You have completed the *initial login* to the router!
-Now in the **next section** we will look at how to setup the *basic configuration* (i.e. get the router working with internet access and all your hosts on the same LAN).
-From this basic configuration we will look at how to alter the configurations for more advanced setups (e.g. multiple LANs).
+Now in the **next section** we will look at how to update the firmware.

 ### <a name="upfirm"></a> [Update Firmware](#toc)
 Before we move any further, it would be wise to take this oppurtunity to update the firmware.
 At the time of writing, my *EdgeRouter X* shipped with the default *firmware version v1.7.1*.
 After updating to the most recent version (at the time of writing v1.10.1), many more features became available (e.g. hardware offloading).